California mudslides highlight difficulty in getting evacuations right

-(Reuters) - Living just outside the mandatory evacuation zone, Gary Goldberg said most of his neighbours probably felt out of harm’s way during this week’s deadly California mudslides.
+(Reuters) - Living just outside the mandatory evacuation zone, Gary Goldberg said most of his neighbors probably felt out of harm’s way during this week’s deadly California mudslides.

 If so, it was a false sense of security.
 A torrent of boulders and debris came roaring down a rain-saturated hillside near his house in the coastal community of Montecito on Tuesday, he said.